 Request a hard copy prospectus

-Please note that with the exception of a few late entrants who qualify at 13 through the scholarship process all boys must be registered by 30 June in UK School Year 5 – the academic year in which he reaches the age of 10.
+Please note that with the exception of a few late entrants who qualify at 13 through the scholarship process, all boys must be registered by 30 June in UK School Year 5 – the academic year in which they reach the age of 10.

-Parents of prospective pupils can obtain the following information on application to the Admissions Office:
+Parents of prospective boys can obtain the following information on application to the Admissions Office:

 - Behaviour Policy (includes discipline and exclusions)

 - Curriculum Policy